top of page

 Senolytics

-A class of small molecules under basic research to determine if they can selectively induce death of senescent cells and improve health in humans.
+A class of small molecules under research for selectively eliminating senescent cells to improve health.

 SIRT (sirtuins)

-A family of signaling proteins involved in metabolic regulation, particularly signaling for nutrient scarcity and catabolism.
-Up-regulation of sirtuins/SIRT pathway favors healthy aging.
+A family of signaling proteins involved in metabolic regulation, promoting healthy aging by responding to nutrient scarcity.